Parampara. Pratistha. Anushasan.

 Mind you, these regulations are not generally imposed on situations where the risk quotient and security concerns are low.
 Only when the customers are required to perform a transaction that involves divulging bank account details, and other sensitive information, do the regulations come into play.

 Let us take the example of the Payment Aggregators and Payment Gateway (PAPG) guidelines of the RBI.
-These guidelines have a key focus on ensuring security of customer data.
+These guidelines have a key focus on ensuring the security of customer data.
 In a nutshell, some of the PAPG regulations are as follows:

 ● The Payment Aggregators are to be managed by individuals with a high level of experience and integrity.